Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Have you ever wanted to play with fire without those pesky burn marks?
-With this experiment you can light money or your hand on fire without it burning.
+With this experiment, you can light money or your hand on fire without it burning.

 This is a neat and relatively safe trick for all the pyromaniacs out there.
-It is fairly easy to do and is interesting for kids or adults.
+It is fairly easy to do and it is interesting for kids or adults.

 Gather your materials, practice your best evil scientist laugh, and put on a show with fire.

 First, you will need a solution of water and alcohol.
 The preferred kind is ethyl alcohol.
 Many drugstores carry it.
 It is usually in a container similar to rubbing alcohol and is in the same section of the store.
 Isopropyl (rubbing) alcohol will also work for the experiment.